a-grossberg/BioBeats/README.md

    ```bash
    npm run proxy
    ```
    This must be running for the app to access datasets.
+The proxy server runs on port 3001.

 2. **Terminal 2 - Development Server**:
    ```bash
    npm run dev
    ```
-   The app will open at `http://localhost:3000`
+   The app will open at `http://localhost:5173` (or the next available port)

 ### Pre-loading Datasets (Recommended)